gekatateam/neptunus/docs/CONFIGURATION.md

 <details>
   <summary>How to manage pipelines with locks:</summary>

-  If you run neptunus in Kubernetes or similar runtime and you need to manage pipelines without stop, update and start your pods, you can create your own event bus for it.
-Here is an examples based on RabbitMQ - how to [handle stop/start requests](examples/selfmanage.consume.toml) and how to [broadcast it to all running engines](examples/selfmanage.process.toml).
+  If you run Neptunus in Kubernetes or a similar environment and need to manage pipelines without stopping, updating, and restarting your pods, you can create your own event bus for this purpose.
+Here is an example based on RabbitMQ that shows how to [handle stop/start requests](examples/selfmanage.consume.toml) and [broadcast them to all running engines](examples/selfmanage.process.toml).

-  You can use it to stop and start pipeline in all replicas by one pseudo-API call to `selfmanage.consume` HTTP server.
-However, deploy, update or delete operations should still be performed through the main API.
+  You can use it to stop and start a pipeline on all replicas with a single pseudo-API call to the `selfmanage.consume` HTTP server.
+However, deployment, update, and deletion operations should still be performed through the main API.
 </details>

 ## Pipeline

-Typical pipeline consists of at least one input, at least one output and, not necessarily, processors.
+A typical pipeline consists of at least one input, at least one output, and optionally, processors.
 This is how it works:

 <table>
 <tr>